Home » SDG 5: Gender Equality

 issues and concerns of sexual and gender diversity

-Entrepreneurial Leadership
+(Entrepreneurial Leadership

-& Learning Alliance
+& Learning Alliance)

 ELLA's impact

-revenue generated by ventures
+in revenue generated

-women supported by ELLA
+women supported

-jobs created by ventures
+jobs created

 34